rebel1324/NutScript/README.md

 In other option you can go Gitters! https://gitter.im/Chessnut/NutScript

-Maybe you can join the forum! http://nutscript.rocks
+Maybe you can join the forum! https://nutscript.net (recommended)